Kashin98/Proj-Art-House_JS-Master/README.md

 ## AWS CDN Link

+Hosted on AWS S3 using AWS Cloudfront service for a CDN.
+Redirecting all HTTP requests to HTTPS for secure conn.

 This is the bucket's direct Endpoint "http://project-art-store-master.s3-website.ap-south-1.amazonaws.com" which is blocked.
 CDN link is below:

 CDN - "https://d1vduo4iat34cx.cloudfront.net"